evandro-slv/arcentry-docker/README.md

 The objects inside the `chart` element will display a char with the last 10 cpu and memory reads, while the `text` element will send only the value (10.5% for example)

+`watch`: is the interval it will wait to send the data

 Example:

     config:
       arcentry:
         apiKey: "37ad4c37179b4233ad3472ce1fedd9c537ad4c37179b4233ad3472ce1fedd9c5"
         docId: "37ad4c37-179b-4233-ad34-72ce1fedd9c5"
+      watch:
+        interval: "30s"
       containers:
         - b7252fa2:
             chart: